laszewsk/mlcommons/benchmarks/cloudmask/experiments/greene/README.md

 ```
 This should return $USER_SCRATCH/ENV3/bin/python

 Make sure to change the paths in the 'config.yaml' file to appropriate locations.
+The paths for 'train_dir', 'inference_dir', 'model_file', 'output_dir' and 'venvpath' must be fixed based on the user's directory.

 ```bash
 node> cd $PROJECT_DIR/experiments/greene/